Synthetic data for ratemaking: imputation-based methods vs adversarial networks and autoencoders: Case studies

-After testing the above-described groups of methods, we noticed that GAN-based approaches learned the univariate distribution of numeric variables worse than MICE-based methods and had challenges with high-cardinality categorical variables.
-Due to this finding, we decided to consider in our case studies two hybrid models.
-One of them combines a CTGAN and a MICE component, namely a CTGAN first generates synthetic data and then $75\%$ of synthetic numeric variable values and imputed amputated and imputed using MICE.
+After testing the above-described groups of methods, we noticed that GAN-based approaches learned the univariate distributions of numeric variables worse than MICE-based methods and had challenges with high-cardinality categorical variables.
+Due to this finding, we decided to consider two hybrid models.
+One of them combines a CTGAN and a MICE component, namely a CTGAN first generates synthetic data and then $75\%$ of the synthetic numeric variable values are set to missing and then imputed using MICE.
 Note that also for this CTGAN-MICE model, the data with removed cell values was combined with the original training data to impute the missing numerical column values.
 The second hybrid model that we tested enhances CTGAN-MICE by using AEs to encode categorical variables before applying CTGAN-MICE and then using clustering with AEs to decode synthetic AE-encoded categorical variables.
 So, the hybrid approaches we study are: \begin{itemize} \item CTGAN with MICE (\texttt{CTGAN\_MICE}) -- a CTGAN enhanced by MICE for numeric variables; \item CTGAN with AEs and MICE (\texttt{CTGAN\_WITH\_AE\_MICE}) -- a CTGAN enhanced by AEs for categorical variables and MICE for numeric variables. \end{itemize}

-Lastly, we also test the method proposed in \cite{Jamotton2024}, where variational autoencoders (VAEs) are used for data generation.
+Lastly, we test the method proposed in \cite{Jamotton2024}, which uses variational autoencoders (VAEs) for data generation.
 We use the implementation graciously shared with us by the authors of \cite{Jamotton2024}.
 The monospaced shorthand for this method is \texttt{VAE\_JAMOTTON}.

-As described in Subsection \ref{subsec:experiment_setting}, artificial claim counts are generated for this case study such a way that we know the true relationship between the response variable and the descriptive variables.
+As described in Subsection \ref{subsec:experiment_setting}, artificial claim counts are generated for this case study in such a way that we know the true relationship between the response variable and the descriptive variables.
 The following formula for a linear relationship is used:

 Note that the DENSITY and REGION variables available in the \textit{freMTPL2freq} dataset are not used in generating the claim counts.
 This is done for the purpose of variable selection testing.